Flotomate/product_docs/source/admin/admin-customization.rst

 Custom fields are additional fields added by a user.
 They can appear while creating a ticket, and in the details view of a ticket and CI.
-Custom fields can be added to Requests, Problems, Changes, and Assets.
+Custom fields can be added to Requests, Problems, Changes, Contract, Feedback, Purchase and Assets.

 .. note:: Adding Custom Fields requires administrative rights.